 While telemedicine isn’t new, relatively few companies have included it in their employee benefits packages.
 But as companies look for new and efficient ways to keep their workforce well, it’s a forward-thinking way of investing in employee health.

-Now more than ever, employee safety and well-being are top of mind.
+Now more than ever, employee health, safety and well-being are top of mind.
 Employees returning to the office amid the ongoing COVID-19 pandemic are prioritizing personal protective equipment, or PPE.
 Remote workers, meanwhile, are taking mental health concerns seriously through employer-provided employee assistance programs and using their paid time off to recharge.